fullstackseriescom/vuejs-2-series/README.md

 # Vue.js 2 Series

-This repo contains the code from the Vue.js 2 series from [FullStack Series](https://fullstackseries.com/post_series/vue-js-2-frontend-javascript-framework/).
+This repo contains the code from the Vue.js 2 series from [Fullstack Series](https://fullstackseries.com/post_series/vue-js-2-frontend-javascript-framework/).

 This series is in **Spanish**.